ga4gh/vrs/docs/source/appendices/future_plans.rst

 Variation Sets
 @@@@@@@@@@@@@@

-.. note:: The VR-Spec anticipates the need for sets of variation.
+.. note:: VRS anticipates the need for sets of variation.
           Sets MAY be static (immutable) or dynamic (changeable), and might be defined manually, by an `equivalence function`, or by an expansion functions.
 Furthermore, equivalence and